cbutler01/OIRE-Fuzzy-String/README.md

   select the survey mode ("Significant Impact" or "Best Course")
 - [x] Implement the algorithm for processing the "Significant Impact" survey
 - [x] Implement the algorithm for processing the "Best Course" survey
-- [ ] Finalize the implementation of the "Best Course" survey's algorithm
+- [ ] Add matching of professor names in the "Best Course" survey
 - [x] Provide output acknowledging the completion of the script and outline the expected output
 - [ ] Debug and adjust fuzzy string thresholds

-## Next Steps
+## Potential Next Steps
 This algorithm needs to be debugged, and edge cases must be considered!
 The current implementation does not use fuzzy string recognition for the department category in the Significant Impact survey.
 It might be a good idea to somehow